nithishkumar2022020/mirador-rca/deployment/localdev/README.md

 ```

 The mock core returns deterministic data, so you should receive a correlation response populated with anchors, timeline, and recommendations.

+## LLM-Powered RCA Analysis

+When enabled, `mirador-rca` integrates with vLLM + LMCache for enhanced root cause analysis:

+- **LMCache**: Provides heavy caching for LLM KV caches, optimized for inference cards in airgapped environments
+- **LLM Analysis**: Generates additional insights and recommendations using the configured language model
+- **Fallback Support**: RCA works normally even if LLM service is unavailable

+The vLLM service is configured with:
+- Small model (`facebook/opt-125m`) for fast local testing
+- LMCache enabled with 2GB cache size
+- Local CPU backend for development
+- LRU eviction policy

+To test LLM features, ensure the vLLM service is healthy before running investigations.

 ## Tear Down & Data Reset